cofoeducistudent/tam-ms1-c/README.md

 6. Download Presss-Kit Feature to validate the necessity for these features I have provided user stories to support them.

-# Stratergy

 Following clarification of BEF's requirements for their website I have dicided on the following approach.

-* **The website shall be a simple single page scroller with multiple sections.
+* **The website will be a simple single page scroller with multiple sections.
 It will have a navigation bar at the top.
 The Navigation bar will allow the user to navigate to different sections further down the page**.

 * I have put to BEF, that  many people have **smart phones capable of web access**, which is only increasing in volume yer by year.
 The chances are first point of contact with the film protion material, should be the phone.